mmgreiner/mmgreiner.github.io/content/post/git-commits.md

 It was originally built by the Angular team and is now widely used in many ecosystems.

----

-## 🧠 What are “Conventional Commits”?

-They’re commit messages that follow a simple, structured convention:
+*Conventional Commits* are commit messages that follow a simple, structured convention:

 ```
 <type>(<optional scope>): <short summary>